Learn about the basics of warehouse safety, OSHA warehousing standards, and tips to help ensure health and safety in warehouses.

 - Always ensure that warning signs and mechanisms are in place to prevent people from getting near docks.

-The conveyor equipment is commonly used in warehouse facilities to transport goods.
+Conveyor equipment is commonly used in the transportation of goods from warehouse to warehouse.
 However, conveyors pose serious dangers to workers including getting caught in equipment and being struck by falling objects.
-To remain safe it is important to:
+To ensure warehouse safety, it is important to do the following:

 Improper stacking of loads and storage of materials on shelves can result in unintended slip and trip hazards for nearby workers.